What is a registered design?

 If you want to patent your product, applying for a registered design MUST be done AFTER the patent has been applied for.

-How much will registering a design cost?
+How much will design registration cost?

 The cost for a UK registered design application is approximately £60